World-class business infrastructure

 Hong Kong’s excellent telecoms infrastructure allows users to work efficiently and seamlessly – at very affordable rates.
 The broadband and 3G networks cover almost 100 percent of the territory, providing companies and individuals with reliable, accessible and secure communications.

 In the World Economic Forum’s Global Information Technology Report 2015, Hong Kong ranks fourth in Asia at the Networked Readiness Index.
-Hong Kong was ranked first in International Internet Bandwidth.
+Hong Kong was ranked first in International Internet Bandwidth in Asia.

 An international logistics and shipping hub

 Hong Kong’s natural deep water port and trading history has made the city one of the world’s major international sea and air cargo hubs, accounting for almost a third of exports in and out of Mainland China.
 As a high-value cargo hub, Hong Kong handled nearly 4.4 million tonnes of airfreight in 2015.

 Its seaports were even busier with berths in Hong Kong and Shenzhen together creating the busiest international sea cargo region.

 Act Now Our team is happy to help and will answer any questions you may have.